KhusainovFarrukh/espiel-Spring-Data-JPA/src/main/java/kh/farrukh/espielspringdatajpa/fetch_type_and_cascade/cascade.md

 1. V learn about cascade in db
 2. V learn about cascade type in spring
-3. thorben janssen: persist, save, merge, ... operations
+3. V thorben janssen: persist, save, merge, ... operations
-4. practice with each cascade type
+4. V practice with each cascade type
 5. thorben janssen: do not use CascadeType.REMOVE
 6. orphanRemoval
 7. write cascade.md